Updated: May 8, 2025

 Which countries are the safest for Americans to move to?

-If you’re asking yourself: What country should I move to where safety is a significant factor, the best countries for Americans to move to as far as safety is concerned are Austria, Singapore, New Zealand, and Portugal.
+Some of the safest countries for Americans to move to are Austria, Singapore, New Zealand, and Portugal.
 All these countries rank within the top seven places on the 2024 Global Peace Index, with crime rates way lower than the global average.

 What country do most Americans want to move to?

-What is the best foreign country for an American to move to?
+What is the best country for Americans to move to?